Mtigunit/42-Push_swap/README.md

 - Executes instructions on the stack.
 - Outputs "OK" if the stack is sorted, otherwise "KO".
 - Handles errors gracefully.

-## Submission and Peer-evaluation
-Submit your work to the assigned Git repository.
-Ensure all mandatory files are included and comply with the requirements.
-Organize your files logically, and double-check file names for accuracy.

 ---

 This README provides a comprehensive guide to the Push_swap project, detailing the rules, objectives, and requirements for both the mandatory and bonus parts.
 Follow these guidelines to ensure your project meets the expected standards.